Declared victory over the plastic bag with more than 65% of Bay Area residents living in a community that has banned plastic bags.

 Shaped regional response to the Cosco Busan oil spill, encouraging comprehensive accident investigation, damage assessment, and restitution, and prompting improved federal and state efforts to prevent oil spills.

-Launched Keep It Clean! campaign showing residents how to reduce Bay pollution from cities and neighborhoods.
+Launched Keep It Clean! campaign educating residents on how to reduce their contribution to Bay pollution from cities and neighborhoods.

 Collected 2000 mercury thermometers from Bay Area residents, preventing potential contamination of ten billion gallons of water.